jansorg/tom-ui/README.md

 ![](docs/screenshot%20mac.png)

-# gotime-ui
+# tom-ui
-gotime-ui is a simple Qt5-based frontend for the [tom](https://github.com/jansorg/tom) time tracking cli.
+tom-ui is a simple Qt5-based frontend for the [tom](https://github.com/jansorg/tom) time tracking cli.

 It's developed to not interrupt the work and to be as less hassle as possible.
 It will support many features of the command-line client `gotime`.